 Day Trip to Jungfraujoch From Grindelwald

-Traveling from Grindelwald is by far the quickest way to get to the top of Jungfraujoch.
+Traveling from Grindelwald is the quickest way to get to the top of Jungfraujoch.
 It involves a short 15-minute ride on a cable car from Grindelwald to Eiger Glacier.
 You will ride a cable and a 30-minute train ride from Eiger Glacier to Jungfraujoch.

 Day trip to Jungfraujoch from Interlaken

 There are a few more options when traveling from Interlaken.
-Visiting Jungfraujoch from Interlaken is the most optimal way to plan your trip as it gives you different options for your trip and allows you to spend a good time on the train, enjoying spectacular views.
+Visiting Jungfraujoch from Interlaken is the most optimal way to plan your trip as it gives you different options and allows you to spend a good time on the train, enjoying spectacular views.
 You have an opportunity to travel to Jungfraujoch through the following routes:

 - From Interlaken to Grindelwald via Train (30 minutes) → from to Grindelwald to Kleine Scheidegg via train (30 minutes) → from Kleine Scheidegg to Jungfraujoch via Eiger Gletscher train (45 minutes).
-This option involves 3 stops and is close to 2 hours long.
+This option involves three stops and is close to 2 hours long.

 - From Interlaken to Lauterbrunnen (20 minutes) → from Lauterbrunnen to Wengen (15 minutes) → from Wengen to Kleine Scheidegg (25 minutes) → from Kleine Scheidegg to Jungfraujoch (45m).
-This option involves 4 stops and lasts for about 2 hours.
+This option involves four stops and lasts for about 2 hours.